ECE 101 - Intro to Early Childhood Education (3 credits)

 ECE 325 - Personnel Mgt in Prog for Children (3 credits)

 This course will focus on providing program administrators and supervisors with an understanding of the development of human resources in an early childhood setting.
 The course will provide an in-depth look at personnel management in the early childhood environment.
 Students will explore recruitment, orientation and development, motivation and supervision of employees.
 Personnel policy development and procedures will be examined.
 Prerequisite(s): ECE 101, ENG 101, & ENG 102.
-Recommended Prerequisite(s): ECE 250.
+Recommended Prerequisite(s): ENG 101, ENG 102, and ECE 250.

 ECE 335 - Adv Methods ECE/Special Ed- Pre K-K (3 credits)

 This course will focus on principles of learning, curriculum development, and relationships in conjunction with ongoing observation, assessment, and intentional teaching.
-The course examines the roles of play and active exploration in designing developmentally appropriate learning experiences for all children and addresses guiding children’s behavior.
-The course emphasizes the role of families in children’s learning and supports students’ development as reflective practitioners and intentional teachers.
+The course examines the roles of play and active exploration in designing developmentally appropriate learning experiences for all children and addresses guiding children's behavior.
+The course emphasizes the role of families in children's learning and supports students' development as reflective practitioners and intentional teachers.
 Students will observe two separate classrooms; one must be an inclusive preschool special education classroom and the other either an NAEYC community based preschool program OR a Kindergarten classroom.
-It is the student’s responsibility to ensure that they can meet this requirement.
-Prerequisite(s): ECE 101, ECE 247, ENG101, and ENG102.
+It is the student's responsibility to ensure that they can meet this requirement.
+Prerequisite(s): ENG101, ENG102, ECE 101, ECE 210, ECE 217, and ECE 222.

 ECE 350 - History of Montessori Education (3 credits)